EVMcrispr/evmcrispr-doc/getStarted/simulations.md

 )
 ```

-This script will generate a pop-up containing the link to your forked simulation on Tenderly; paste the link into your browser to see the magic happening!
+This script will generate a pop-up containing the link to your forked simulation on Tenderly; click on it to see the magic happening!

 <img alt='EVMcrispr simulation in Tenderly' src={useBaseUrl('img/evmSimulation.png')} />